exercism/v3/languages/swift/exercises/concept/numbers/.docs/instructions.md

 ## 1. Calculate the daily rate given an hourly rate

-Implement a function, `dailyRateFrom(hourlyRate:)` to calculate the daily rate given an hourly rate:
+Implement the function `dailyRateFrom(hourlyRate:)` to calculate the daily rate given an hourly rate:

 ```swift
 dailyRateFrom(hourlyRate: 60)